 - Relevant events can also make for great Instagram content as it shows your business interacting with others.

 2. Use relevant hashtags.
 Hashtags tend to get mixed reviews from people, primarily because a lot of users haven’t mastered the art of effectively using them.
-But the beauty of hashtags from a business perspective is that it allows your posts to be visible to people who search for certain hashtags.
-The rule of thumb is to stick to about 4 to 7 hashtags, and make sure you make use of popular trending hashtags.
+The beauty of hashtags from a business perspective is that it allows your posts to be visible to people who search for certain hashtags rather than just people who are already following you.
+The rule of thumb is to stick to about 4 to 7 hashtags, and make sure you make use of popular trending hashtags where relevant.